AishatAdewoyin/banking-system/README.md

+# Coming Soon: My INTERNSHIP PROGRAM AT "The Sparks Foundation"

 ## Dynamic Banking Website

 This is a simple dynamic website that allows users(bank sustem admins) to transfer money between multiple customers.
 The website is designed to handle up to 10 customers and record all transfer transactions in a database.
 There is no login page or user creation functionality included in this website.